 The big problem for devotees of the cult of the entrepreneur is that countries with a larger percentage of entrepreneurs are poorer and have lower economic growth.
 This is because in economics, small is ugly.
 The more entrepreneurs, the smaller the businesses and smaller businesses have lower average productivity per worker which means lower wages.

 If anything, we need fewer entrepreneurs and bigger economic organizations with better central planners (managers), but nobody has figured out how to optimize central planning for society.
 Economists should shift their focus from entrepreneurship to venerating the effective management of large organizations instead.

-My list of the most fundamental factors of production is simpler:
+My list of the four most fundamental factors of production is simpler:

 Entrepreneurship is just one aspect of management skill.
 I wouldn’t make it a separate category because it isn’t as important as management nor as scarce relative to the need.
 Nations with more entrepreneurs are poorer than nations with more managers.
 Almost everyone is an entrepreneur in the poorest nations.